Kraymer/pawnhub/docs/index.md

 [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) is required to use this feature.
 ```

+If you have your repertoire lines stored in lichess studies[^lichess-study] then your games moves can be colored to indicate when you deviated from your
+theoric lines.
 Use the `--rw` flag to specify a lichess study as your repertoire with white pieces
 (`--rb` for black).
-When doing so, games moves are colored to indicate when you deviated from your
-repertoire lines.

 Here, as white, user played an Italian game when—based on his repertoire—he was supposed to play a Scotch :